A-Oez/gpc/README.md

 To do this:
 - Create a folder named "gocreate_config" in the go/bin directory
 - Add `config_main.go.txt` & `config_README.md.txt` files with specific values
+(see the gocreate_config directory in the project as an example)